Skip to main content

 (x) assist the DDS case manager as requested to prepare for and implement the Plan and its revisions per OAC 340:100-5-50 through 340:100-5-58;

-(xi) ensure applicable DHS and OHCA rules are followed;
+(xi) ensure applicable OKDHS and OHCA rules are followed;

 (xii) complete necessary training per OAC 340:100-3-38; and

-(xiii) have a minimum of four years of any combination of college level education or full-time equivalent experience in serving persons with disabilities, or full-time equivalent experience in a supervisory position, unless this requirement is waived in writing by the DDS director or designee.
+(xiii) have a minimum of four years of any combination of college level education or full-time equivalent experience in serving persons with disabilities, or full-time equivalent experience in a supervisory position, unless the DDS director or designee waives this requirement.

-(B) Provider agencies ensure that residential PCS caseloads do not exceed 27 with the following calculations:
+(B) Provider agencies ensure that residential PCS caseloads do not exceed 27 with the calculations in (i) and (ii) of this subparagraph.

-(i) calculate one for persons receiving community residential supports and group home services; and
+(i) Provider agencies calculate one for persons receiving community residential supports and group home services.

-(ii) calculate one for every five persons receiving In-home Supports Waiver services, assisted living services, or any other non-residential service on the PCS caseload.
+(ii) Provider agencies calculate one for every five persons receiving In-home Supports Waiver services, assisted living services, or any other non-residential service on the PCS caseload.

 (C) Provider agencies providing community residential supports for less than one calendar year ensure the caseload of each PCS numbers no more than 15 service recipients when the PCS serves service recipients receiving community residential supports.